|Frozen shrimp being prepared for export at the Cửu Long Sea Products Company in the southern province of Trà Vinh. — VNA/VNS Photo Vũ Sinh|

 Hồ Quốc Lực, general director of Sao Ta Food Joint Stock Company, said that so far this year suppliers have seen a 5 per cent reduction in the market price of shrimp compared to last year due to growing supply.

-He said that the Vietnamese shrimp industry is also facing other challenges, especially in the US market.
-There seems to be fiercer competition as countries increase trade protection and employ more advanced technology.
+He said that the Vietnamese shrimp industry is also facing other challenges, especially in the

 In early March 2018, the United States Department of Commerce (DOC) announced the preliminary results of anti-dumping duties on Vietnamese shrimp, which measured up to 25.39 per cent, which is considered too high compared to previous disclosures.